LearnFintech

 5. Recurring Revenue Changes Everything

-$9.1B in annual card fees provides predictable revenue that smooths out cyclical variations in spending and credit losses.
+Roughly $10B in annual card fees provides predictable revenue that smooths out cyclical swings in spending and credit losses.
+When markets wobble, the subscription-like base holds.

 Key Takeaways